-Alpharetta, GA – Tooth grinding, also called bruxism, is a common problem.
-Statistics vary on the subject; some sources say one in four people grind their teeth, and other sources say 95 percent of people grind their teeth at some point in their lives.
+Alpharetta, GA – Tooth grinding, also called bruxism, is a common problem that rightfully keeps parents worried.
+Statistics vary on the subject; some sources say one in four people grind their teeth, placing the number anywhere from 6% to around 50% of children experiencing nighttime bruxism, whereas other sources say 95% of people grind their teeth at some point in their lives.

-For adults, stress is a common cause of tooth grinding, though that’s not always the case with children.
+Stress is a common cause of tooth grinding for adults, though that’s not always the case with children.

 Grinding your teeth against each other can wear down your teeth, which can affect your bite, your chewing, and your digestion.
 In extreme cases, you might wear your teeth down so drastically that you’ll need crowns, bridges, or dental implants to fix the damage.

 Kids might also experience sore jaws, loose teeth, or tooth pain from tooth grinding in the short term.
 Continued bruxism over time can cause tooth loss, misaligned jaws, hearing damage, and TMD.
 Grinding your teeth can even cause your face to change appearance slowly.

 There are also some less obvious signs of tooth grinding, such as headaches and earaches.
 If your child frequently complains of dull headaches and earaches, you should see if they are grinding their teeth at night.

 As you can see, tooth grinding is a serious problem for your dental health and overall health.

 Keep in mind that it’s very rare for a patient to realize they suffer from this chronic teeth grinding without help from others.
 Often, it’s siblings and parents who point out that a child needs help with this situation.
 Dental health professionals will examine your child’s teeth for signs of uneven wear and tear of their teeth enamel layer, chipped teeth, or unusual tooth sensitivity.

 Following this physical examination, a pediatric dentist will answer some questions about their medical history and habits.